 Lifelong Commitment to RTD

-Jeff joined the firm in 1985.
-It’s not very common today for people to commit to not only a profession, but to the same firm for life, and yet that’s what Jeff has done.
-His pride for the incredible people around him and for what the firm has been able to deliver to clients over the years is why there has never been a thought of working elsewhere.
+Jeff joined the firm in 1985 during the initial startup phase.
+He’ll be the first to admit that it’s not very common today for people to commit to the same firm for their entire career life, and yet that’s what he has done.
+Jeff has tremendous gratitude for the incredible people around him and takes pride in what the firm has been able to stand for and deliver to clients since day one.
+This is why there has never been any thought given to working elsewhere.

 Jeff has served on RTD’s Investment Policy Committee since 1990.
-Responsibilities include establishing investment policy for the firm and determining the appropriate investment vehicles to be utilized.
-His current focus also includes developing effective strategies to mitigate risk, navigate the preparation and transition to retirement, manage longevity challenges, and safeguarding cashflow needs.
+He is always committed to developing effective strategies to mitigate risk, navigate the preparation and transition to retirement, manage longevity challenges, and safeguarding cashflow needs.
 Jeff recognizes that money is a tool used to support the needs and aspirations of our clients and that a sound investment plan must work in concert with, and be aligned with, everyone’s unique financial plan.

 Education and Charitable Aspirations

 A graduate of Rutgers College in New Brunswick, NJ in 1984, Jeff earned his Bachelor of Arts degree in Economics with a concentration in Finance.
-He has served on the Financial Planning Association’s Investment Policy Committee, TD Ameritrade’s National Advisory Panel, the Family Resource Management Statewide Advisory Council for the state of New Jersey and had been active with Philadelphia Futures mentoring high school students with college ambitions.
-Jeff also served on the board of the Delaware Valley Stroke Council.
+He has served on the Financial Planning Association’s Investment Policy Committee, TD Ameritrade’s National Advisory Panel, the Family Resource Management Statewide Advisory Council for the state of New Jersey, had been active with Philadelphia Futures mentoring high school students with college ambitions and served on the board of the Delaware Valley Stroke Council.

-Currently, Jeff serves on the board of Hosts for Hospitals, an organization providing much needed lodging for patients and families who come to our incredible region for medical treatment and care from all over the world.
+Currently, Jeff serves on the board of Hosts for Hospitals, a truly amazing organization providing affordable lodging for patients and families who come to our incredible healthcare region from all over the world for medical treatment and/or to participate in clinical trials.
+The hidden cost of healthcare is very real and lodging costs should never be an obstacle to anyone needing to receive the best care.

 Food, Finance, and Fun

 A resident of Center City Philadelphia, Jeff enjoys walking to the office whenever possible.
-He is passionate about cooking, enjoying great food, sports, working out, skiing, the Jersey shore and frequenting the great restaurants/BYOB’s this city has to offer.
-He is a true believer that investing has a purpose that goes far beyond asset allocation, diversification and managing risk.
-Investing in your life and pursuing your dreams with confidence offers the greatest return one can ever achieve.
+He is passionate about cooking, sports, working out, swimming, skiing, the Jersey shore, taking his jeep on the beach, concerts, piano, and of course food – enjoying the amazing restaurants/BYOB’s this area has to offer.

 Getting to know Jeff

-What personal accomplishment are you most proud of?
+What personal attributes and accomplishments are you most proud of?

 Professional Awards, Designations & Memberships